NathansStuff/kickstarterCloneYoutubePart6/README.md

-# kickstarterCloneYoutubePart5
+# kickstarterCloneYoutubePart6

 ## Overview

 Optional features to make the application more robust and production standard, not necessary for building the basics but worthwhile to develop good practices.

--   Eslint: Standard typescript
--   Stricter linting
--   Nullish Coalescing
+-   Associating projects with users who create them
--   No any
+-   Implement authorization
--   Full features of typescript

-#### Commands

-npm i eslint-config-standard-with-typescript
+-   Fix a previous mistake where the Error Handler no longer returns proper error messages
+-   Update the Error Handler to catch common error types